57ra7363m/pyscan/README.md

                         '-sT -sV').
 For information on options go to https://nmap.org/book/man-briefoptions.html or type
                         man nmap.
-  -d, --dirb            Directory Buster, requires a scan on a single IP or
+  --dirb            Directory Buster, requires a scan on a single IP or
                         domain name; cannot scan range --dnsmap              dnsmap, requires a scan on a single IP or domain name;
                         cannot scan range